BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 ```
 **Note:** As we don't set limits and request specifically in the deployment the default LimitRange will apply.
 Run `oc describe LimitRange/default-limits` to see what is set as defaults.

-From the web console if you change to developer view and navigate to the Observe tab select your nginx deployment.
-You should see the load-test pod traffic increasing CPU and Memory usage metrics for nginx workload.
+From the web console, change to Developer view and navigate to the Observe tab.
+From the Workload dashboard, select your nginx deployment.
+You should see the load-test pod traffic increasing CPU and Memory usage metrics for the nginx workload.

 ![cpu load](images/resource-mgmt/pod-load-cpu.png)

-From the web console select your hello-world-nginx pod and navigate to the Metrics tab.
-We can see the traffic we are sending our pod is affecting the cpu quite a bit.
-In this example we can see the actual cpu usage is well over the request we set and over 100% of the limit we set.
+From the web console, select your hello-world-nginx pod and navigate to the Metrics tab.
+We can see the traffic we are sending our pod is affecting the CPU quite a bit.
+In this example we can see the actual CPU usage is well over the request we set and over 100% of the limit we set.

 ![cpu quota](images/resource-mgmt/pod-load-cpu-quota.png)

-Because the actual cpu usage is higher than our cpu limit openshift/kubernetes will throttle the available cpu to our pod.
-This would affecting the performance of our web server and cause slow response times of our application.
+Because the actual CPU usage is higher than our CPU limit, OpenShift/Kubernetes will throttle the available CPU to our pod.
+This would affect the performance of our web server and cause slow response times in our application.

 ![cpu throttle](images/resource-mgmt/pod-load-cpu-throttle.png)